 Josh Rutner is a jazz saxophonist and academic editor living in Beacon, NY.
-He is a co-founder of The Respect Sextet, a decade-old institution of jazz and improvisation, called by Signal to Noise magazine “one of the best and most ambitious new ensembles in jazz.”
+He is a co-founder of The Respect Sextet, a long-standing institution of jazz and improvisation, called by Signal to Noise magazine “one of the best and most ambitious new ensembles in jazz.”

 As a leader, Josh heads up a number of varied musical ensembles, including TEETH (saxophone trio), G'hoktasaurus (klezmer repertory band), The Twelve Gates (gospel repertory band), and Defense Mechanisms (jazz repertory band).